-To make sure this medication is working and the correct dosage is being administered, your loved one's doctor will prescribe regular Prothombin Time (PT) blood tests to measure how long it takes their blood to clot.
+To make sure this medication is working and the correct dosage is being administered, your loved one's doctor will prescribe regular prothombin time (PT) blood tests to measure how long it takes their blood to clot.
 This test can also find the cause of abnormal bleeding or bruising and check their liver function.

 PT results are reported as an International Normalized Ratio (INR).
 The normal range for people who are not taking blood thinners is about 0.9 to 1.1.
 Someone who is receiving anticoagulation therapy should have results between 2 and 3.5 if their medicine is working correctly.
 The higher a patient’s INR is, the longer it takes their blood to clot and the higher their risk for bleeding is.
 However, if their INR is too low, it increases their risk of suffering a dangerous clotting event.
 An INR of 5 or more is considered dangerous.
-If your loved one’s numbers are outside of the above targeted ranges, it could be due to a bleeding disorder or reduced liver function, or it could simply indicate that lifestyle changes and/or alterations to their prescription are needed.
+If a senior’s numbers are outside of the above target ranges, it could be due to a bleeding disorder or reduced liver function, or it could simply indicate that lifestyle changes and/or alterations to their prescription are needed.

 Diet and Blood Thinners

 Alcohol can also affect the performance of these medications.
 If your loved one has a drink now and then, it should not be a cause for concern.
 Consistency in moderation is just as important for alcohol consumption as it is for food.
-Overindulging should be definitely be avoided, though, since alcohol has blood thinning or anti-platelet effects.
+Overindulging should definitely be avoided, though, since alcohol has blood thinning or anti-platelet effects.